A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Applications

 \subsection{Time Series Forecasting}

 Time series forecasting is essential in various domains, such as decision making and financial analysis.
 Recently, some methods leverage frequency information to improve the accuracy or efficiency of time series forecasting.
 SFM~\cite{ZhangAQ_kdd_2017} decomposes the hidden states of memory cells into multiple frequency components and models multi-frequency trading patterns.
-StemGNN~\cite{StemGNN_2020} learns spectral representations which are easier to recognized after DFT.
+StemGNN~\cite{StemGNN_2020} learns spectral representations which are easier to recognize after DFT.
 Autoformer~\cite{autoformer_2021} leverages FFT to calculate auto-correlation efficiently.
+DEPTS~\cite{fanwei2022} conducts DCT to extract periodic features and then applies multi-layer perceptrons to these features for periodicity dependencies in time series.
 FEDformer~\cite{fedformer_2022} captures the global view of time series in the frequency domain.
 CoST~\cite{CoST_2022} learns the seasonal representations in the frequency domain.
-FiLM~\cite{FiLM_2022} utilizes Fourier analysis to keep low-frequency Fourier components.
-EV-FGN~\cite{EVFGN_2022} applies FNO to efficiently perform graph convolutions to capture the spatial-temporal dependencies simultaneously.
+FiLM~\cite{FiLM_2022} utilizes Fourier analysis to keep low-frequency Fourier components. \textsc{DeRiTS}~\cite{wei_derits_2024} and FAN~\cite{fan_2024} address the non-stationary issues for time series forecasting from the frequency spectrum perspective.
+FreDF~\cite{fredf_2025} mitigates label correlation by learning to forecast in the frequency domain, thereby reducing estimation bias.